8 Best Things to Do in Reykjavik on a Budget

 If you’d like to save a bit of money and see the Northern Lights, why not travel to Iceland off-season?
 That would be February, March, September and October.
 Prices will be significantly lower but the days will be shorter, so you’ll be able to fit fewer activities into one day as it gets dark quite early!

-In short, whether you are travelling to Iceland during the high season or you are travelling during the low season, there are always pros and cons so now it is up to you to make the decision!
+In short, whether you are traveling to Iceland during the high season or you are traveling during the low season, there are always pros and cons so now it is up to you to make the decision!

 🤩 Range of activities:Large